muggy8/improbable/from-me-to-me/a9bIQF8s.md

 Nothing made any sense.

-As I sat there, I curled up more around the blob.
+As I sat there, I curled up more hugging the blob.